List of As Told by Ginger characters: Chet Zipper

-Chet Zipper, 14 years old, is a commoner among the students at Lucky Jr. High.
+Chet Zipper, who is 14 years old, is a commoner among the students at Lucky Jr. High.
 Although Courtney knows who he is, his status as school announcer doesn't earn him much popularity status.
 He speaks in a dull monotone voice and puts words like "uh", "like", and "um" in between each word.
 He has been a suggested love interest for Dodie.
 In Piece of My Heart, they are seen dancing together at the school dance.
 In the series finale, Chet and Dodie are shown as a married couple with a daughter of their own.